alex-ant/gomath/README.md

 ## Quick overview
 Even though each package contains its own README, let's consider a few examples for each one here.

 #### rational
 The package provides the Rational data type and a kit of corresponding methods to work with rational numbers.

-Imagine you have the following expression to solve.
+Imagine you have the following expression to solve:

 ![example 1](https://raw.githubusercontent.com/alex-ant/gomath/master/example1.gif)